Introduction

 • breathing is becoming more difficult

-• they are restless, irritable, or delirious
+• being restless, irritable, or delirious

-• they are dribbling or drooling more than usual
+• dribbling or drooling more than usual

 Disclaimer